 Compliance check: Does the agent refuse?
 Does it comply with the injection?
 Does it attempt to comply while appearing to refuse?

-APCT approach: 47 distinct injection patterns per pact condition, ranging from blunt ("ignore all rules") to sophisticated (context-aware injections that reference specific pact language to appear legitimate).
+APCT approach: Injection patterns per pact condition, ranging from blunt ("ignore all rules") to sophisticated (context-aware injections that reference specific pact language to appear legitimate).
 Compliance is measured per-injection, not as a binary pass/fail.
+The originally-published "47 distinct injection patterns per pact condition" figure was a target, not an audit of the current template library; real template count will be reported when the library is instrumented.

 Category 2: Indirect Injection via Tool Outputs